2010–11 Liverpool F.C. season: March

 Liverpool were defeated by Braga in Portugal after Sotirios Kyrgiakos made a clumsy challenge that resulted in a spot-kick which Alan converted.
 Manchester United then came to Liverpool in search of three points to effectively put themselves out of bounds in the title chase against Arsenal.
 Liverpool donned a 4–3–3 formation with Kuyt and Suárez interchanging positions between right and centre and Maxi Rodríguez to the left.
 The trio's mobility put large holes to display in United's defence, with a stunning solo raid from Suárez enabling Kuyt to nick an open goal on about 20 minutes time.
 Following Dimitar Berbatov's hitting of the post for United in the opening ten minutes, that turned the play up on its head, and when Nani tried to clear a Suárez cross, only to hit the path of Kuyt, Liverpool went 2–0 up.
 In the second half, Suárez fired a free kick that Edwin van der Sar was powerless to keep in his hands, and Kuyt pounced on the rebound to make it a hat-trick and sealing the win for Liverpool.
 The game also saw a horrific challenge from Jamie Carragher on Nani, resulting in the latter being carried of the pitch on a stretcher with Carragher surprisingly escaping a red card for the late challenge.
-A challenge from Fábio on a Liverpool player a minute later in response nearly started a brawl on-pitch.
+A challenge from Fabio on a Liverpool player a minute later in response nearly started a brawl on-pitch.
 As it was, the second half was a much less heated affair, and even though Javier Hernández scored a late consolation goal for United, Liverpool's win was never in doubt.

 The return leg against Braga saw Andy Carroll get a big chance to equalise on aggregate, but his header hit the bar and Liverpool went out in the last 16.
 This was the first time since 2006 that Liverpool fans had no European quarter-final to look forward too, and the elimination was considered a disappointment.

 With Suárez back in the starting XI away from home to Sunderland, the side won 2–0.
 Gerrard was out for the season with a hamstring injury, which saw Jay Spearing receiving long-awaited first team action.
 Spearing was brought down on the edge of the box and the referee decided it was committed inside the area.
 Kuyt converted the spot kick to send Liverpool ahead, and Suárez clinched the victory with a hard shot from a tight angle that goalkeeper Simon Mignolet could not save.